nkhule/che/README.md

 You can add multiple queries in file, to run multiple queries.

-2. Run query test using siege
+2. Run test using siege-

 siege -c30 -t 50m -m test1